Z3TA/webide/README.txt

 Logout and relogin (make sure you can't login with a password) `sudo ssh -i /root/.ssh/dockervm docker@192.168.122.96`

-Don't forget to disable the serial console when you are done configuring SSH `sudo systemctl disable serial-getty@ttyS0.service`

 Force restart in case shutdown doesn't work: